Alexander Kerr (banker)

 Alexander Kerr F.R.G.S.
 (21 February 1838 – 17 June 1909) was a Scottish banker who was the first manager for the Bank of New Zealand.

 He was elected a Fellow of the Royal Geographical Society in 1872 when in New Zealand, with Lord Dufferin as his sponsor.

 Early life and education

-He was born at Morrison's Court, 108 Argyle Street, Glasgow, Scotland on 21 February 1838, the third child of Alexander Kerr and Helen Shanks; he was brother of Norman Kerr.
+He was born at Morrison's Court, 108 Argyle Street, Glasgow, Scotland on 21 February 1838, the third child of Alexander Kerr (1800-1855) and Helen (née Shanks) Kerr (1813-1848); he was brother of Norman Kerr.
 His father Alexander was a merchant and ship owner who lived at Florentine Bank House, Hillhead, and who died in 1855 leaving instructions in his will that "my children receive a liberal or what might be termed a first rate education."
 However, his children did not come into their full inheritance until they were 25.

 Career

 Australia

 After school in Glasgow he worked as a clerk before leaving (1858) at the age of 19 for the goldfields in Australia.
 There he worked in Castlemaine, Victoria, for the new branch of the Oriental Bank Corporation which opened in 1861.
 When the Oriental Bank opened a new branch in Chewton (1862) he was appointed the first manager.
 He joined the local volunteer Rifle Corp No.1 with the rank of private, in 1860.